4meta5/notes/Blockchain/Parity/polkadot.md

 > This is also a useful tool for scalability.
 This solution to interoperability plays well with scalability -- we can get things like hierarchical chains and form of sharding, by uniting distinct and heterogeneous state transitions under the same consensus process.

+**Parachain Building Blocks**
+* Validity Function: WebAssembly stored on-chain in the parachain registry
+* Collator Node: Creates "candidate" blocks that satisfy the validity function
+* Message Queues: candidates must also process incoming and produce outgoing messages

+### Pooled Security

+* change mining/validating from a zero-sum game to something more collaborative

 ### Scalability
 At the root level, you run into quadratic scaling issues.
 If you have a bunch of chains sending messages amongst eachother, communication complexity scales quadratically; a fundamental scaling issues.

 By localizing chains close to eachother to the ones they need to communicate with the most, we can reduce the scaling barrier.
 We can compress many chains communicating into one chain communicating with others.
 That sense of *locality* is very useful when overcoming fundamental scaling limits.

+**Hierarchical Architecture**
+* parachain which is also a relay chain -- 2nd order relay chain
+    * trie-like structure of blockchains
+    * security flows from the root

+> consider trying to quantify how security lessens at each level (would be useful for ethereum l2 solutions as well)

 ### Finality